Coronavirus latest: Spain to go into partial lockdown over coronavirus | DW | 14.03.2020

 Updates in Universal Coordinated Time (UTC/GMT)

+20:59 Despite the current coronavirus crisis in Germany, some 10 million voters in Bavaria will still be able to vote at the local elections on Sunday.

+20:41 NBA player Rudy Gobert, a French national, donated $500,000 (€447,000) to support health services in the US and France, as well as employees of his Utah Jazz basketball team who have been impacted by the coronavirus.
+The athlete is the first NBA player to be infected with the coronavirus, and his diagnosis prompted the league to suspend the regular season this week.

-20:36 Spanish residents are still allowed to go out in order to buy food, medicine, or other basic necesseties.
-The lockdown will also not apply to people going out to medical centers and banks, or take trips related to the care for the young and the elderly.
+20:36 Spanish residents are still allowed to go out in order to buy food, medicine, or other basic necessities.
+The lockdown will also not apply to people going out to medical centers and banks, or taking trips related to the care for the young and the elderly.

 20:34 The central government in Madrid will assume control of all regional and local police forces in Spain amid the coronavirus crisis, the prime minister said.